RobinEatingWorm/brick-breaker/README.md

 ### Tips

-* The ball will always move diagonally.
+* The ball always moves diagonally.
 * The ball moves to the left when it hits the left side of the paddle and to the right when it hits the right side of the paddle.
 * Hitting more red bricks after a red brick has already been hit does not change the speed of the ball as long as no lives are lost.
 * MARS may freeze if keys are pressed too fast.
 If this happens, restart MARS.